-When I first wrote about this subject three years ago it was because marketing expert Don Peppers had been talking about it at an international marketing conference (what he says attracts a lot of attention).
-You may have easily got the impression this was some kind of new insight but in fact the idea goes back to well before 1950.
+When I first wrote about acting in the customer’s best interests three years ago, it was because this was the theme of a talk given by marketing expert Don Peppers at an international marketing conference.
+What Peppers says usually attracts a lot of attention.
+But listening to Peppers you may have easily got the impression this was some kind of new insight.
+In fact, the idea goes back to well before 1950.